-According to Deputy Attorney General Ryan Peeck, who prosecuted the case to avoid a conflict of interest with the District Attorney’s Office, an unidentified minor witnessed Ocain careen into a retaining wall of Alpine cemetery.
+According to Deputy Attorney General Peeck, who prosecuted the case to avoid a conflict of interest with the District Attorney’s Office, an unidentified minor witnessed Ocain careen into a retaining wall of Alpine cemetery.

 The prosecutor asked for a ride home but when the witness told them to wait for police she walked away, Peeck said.
 The minor took the keys out of the ignition. they was arrested a quarter-mile from the scene.

 Peeck reminded Judge Braner than Ocain first admitted drinking two glasses of wine, the same pattern she exhibited during her arrest in 2013, when she told officers she had four beers.